________________________________________________________________________

 1. The Goal.
 To increase awareness, mind-share, and overall buy-in for what the company is offering, advocating, selling, etc.

 2. The Strategies.
 To make their brand easily identified, to make their cause easily accepted and identified with, and to create a loyal customer base.
+Today, automation technology is advancing in all fields and you have to remain updated about all the technological innovations.
+If you consider crypto trade, the young traders have started using bitcoin trading bots widely; read this bitcoin era review for more information.

 3. The Tactics.
 Connect with customers on a personal level, offer a two-way line of communication, answer questions, offer solutions, just be there.